e10v/tea-tasting/README.md

 The results contains the following fields:

+- `metric`: Metric name.
 - `variant_{control_variant_id}`: Number of observations in control.
 - `variant_{treatment_variant_id}`: Number of observations in treatment.
 - `ratio`: Ratio of the number of observations in treatment relative to control.
 - `ratio_conf_int_lower`, `ratio_conf_int_upper`: The lower and the upper bounds of the confidence interval of the ratio.
 Only for binomial test.
 - `pvalue`: P-value.
-The nul hypothesis is that the actual ratio of the number of observations is equal to the expected.
+The null hypothesis is that the actual ratio of the number of observations is equal to the expected.

 The `confidence_level` parameter defines a confidence level for the computed confidence interval.
-The default is `0.95`.
+The default is `0.95` but can be redefined in global settings.

 ### Power analysis

-Both classes, `SimpleMean` and `RatioOfMeans`, provide two methods for power analysis:
+Both classes `SimpleMean` and `RatioOfMeans` provide two methods for power analysis:

 - `power`: Calculate the power of a test.
 - `solve_power`: Solve for any one parameter of the power.